DataScientest-Studio/nebula/README.md

 This project resulted into a streamlit application intended to show the segmentation model in action.
 The sources of the application are available under the "streamlit" folder.
 </p>
 <p>
-The streamlit application is available at:<br>
+The streamlit application is available at:
 <a href="https://studio.datascientest.com/project/nebula/"> Nebula demo </a>

 <br>Two possibilities enable to test the application on your own: